– Humanistic Psychology Journal

 Exploring the forces that alter the fluid rhythm and tides of the craniosacral system

 The cranial fluid system is a powerful self-organizing homeostatic system inherent in all of us.
-Its therapeutic use was discovered in the very early twentieth century by osteopath Dr William Garner Sutherland DO.
+Its therapeutic use was discovered in the very early twentieth century by osteopath Dr. William Garner Sutherland DO.

-Sutherland came across the notion of the skull having movement, when he idly noticed that the squamal articulation of the temporal bone moved slightly in the dried specimen skull that he was observing.
+Sutherland came across the notion of the skull having movement when he idly noticed that the squamosal articulation of the temporal bone moved slightly in the dried specimen skull that he was observing.
 He had an epiphany, as his mind saw that the bone reminded him of the gills of a fish, and the thought appeared, that these paired temporal and lateral bones were designed for breathing.
-He spent the next many years researching the notion that the skull was plastic and the sutures allowed for continuous yet minute movement throughout life.
+He spent the next many years researching the notion that the skull was plastic and that the sutures allowed for continuous yet minute movement throughout life.

 The engine for this, he supposed, was an inherent motility within the brain itself, motored from a rhythmic partial emptying and filling of the fluid-filled (cerebrospinal fluid or CSF) ventricles deep within both hemispheres and the central core of the brain itself.
 He began to study and palpate this fluid energetic system and in doing so, created a very profound hypothesis that became known as the philosophy of osteopathy in the cranial field.